Call for Abstracts Deadline: May 3, 2021

 • Leonid Rokhinson, Purdue University, “Building New Platforms to Form Non-Abelian Excitations”

-• Jamileh Beik Mohammadi, Loyola University New Orleans, “Magnetic Exchange and Anisotropy in Perpendicular Magnetic Tunnel Junction Nanopillars: Experiment and Micromagnetic Modeling”
+• Jamileh Beik Mohamadi, Loyola University New Orleans, “Magnetic Exchange and Anisotropy in Perpendicular Magnetic Tunnel Junction Nanopillars: Experiment and Micromagnetic Modeling”

-• Michelle Jamer, United States Naval Acadamy, “Moving Toward Antiferromagnetic Straintronics”
+• Michelle Jamer, United States Naval Academy, “Moving Toward Antiferromagnetic Straintronics”

-• Claudia Meves, University of Alabama, “Computational Frontier of Spintronic Materials”
+• Claudia Mewes, Magnetics Lab, The University of Alabama, Tuscaloosa, “Computational Frontier of Spintronic Materials”

 Follow Us